charbeltabet/shopify-image-repository/README.md

 - **GrantedAccesses** who belong to other **users** and assigned by the image's owner for:
   - keeping track of what **ProtectedActions** can a user who doesn't own an **image** perform on it.

-Images are stored using the rails's default `active_storage_attachments`, user's permissions and accesses are handled using two tables, `protected_actions` and `granted_accesses` that associate references of the `users` and `images` tables to the image controller `actions`.

 An OpenApi interface that allows to consume and visualize the RESTful web service is available at: https://shopify-image-repository.herokuapp.com/

-Instructions on installation and usage follow.

 ## Table of Contents